Monthly Archives: July 2007

 Executing is VERY Important

-Finally, I realized that ideas is much less important than executing.
 You may have some brilliant ideas, but you can’t work it out?
 Or you can’t make your guys to work it out in a short time?
-You ideas will … Continue reading
+You ideas will wane away.

-Posted in Project Management | Leave a comment
+Posted in Project Management | Comments Off on Executing is VERY Important

 Transferring Data Between Two Human Minds

-In Steve Pavlina’s article 10 Weaknesses of Human Intelligence, he mentioned one thing: Poor networking capabilities – Transferring data between two human minds is slow, tedious, and error-prone, and the protocols are beyond confusing.
-It’s a safe bet that Microsoft … Continue reading
+Poor networking capabilities – Transferring data between two human minds is slow, tedious, and error-prone, and the protocols are beyond confusing.
+It’s a safe bet that Microsoft is involved.